-Engaging in self care as a busy mom can be so hard.
+Engaging in self care for busy moms can be so hard.
 Moms forget that they have to make sure they’re getting enough oxygen- enough food, sleep and love themselves before they can adequately provide these things for their kids.

 I struggle with this myself, but one thing that has helped me is to make a list of activities that are instant mood lifters.
 That way when I do have time to myself I don’t end up wasting it trying to figure out what to do.
 Or by doing chores around the house instead of taking time to relax.

 When I was a child therapist I often told the parents of my clients that they had to take care of themselves before they could take good care of their children.
 I used the metaphor of the oxygen mask- when you fly on an airplane they tell you during the safety announcement that if you’re traveling with small children you should put on your own oxygen mask and then help your children put theirs on.

 Here are a few of my favorite self care tips for busy moms: